-Using IDS cameras should be as easy as possible!
+Using IDS industrial cameras should be as easy as possible!

 Rapid Prototyping with HALCON Embedded: Code Reading with Raspberry Pi and IDS camera

 Just quickly test an embedded image processing application?
 This task does not have to fail upon the complex cross compiling of source code.
 Fast and easy setup proof of concepts on an embedded board like the Raspberry Pi with existing components of the HALCON Embedded installation and the IDS embedded driver.
 This application note will give you step-by-step instructions building a simple embedded code reader with already existing components and comparing the performance with a desktop PC.